mroshaw/unity-framework-docs/buildingtools/editortools/setupscenetool.md

 - Looks for a single "Directional" light in your scene and configures the "Lighting Layers", "Rendering Layers", or "Culling Layers", depending on which render pipeline is currently in use for the open project.

-What this does is sets the main scene light (for example, the sun), exactly what meshes are influenced by it's light.
+What this does is tells the main scene `Light` (for example, the sun), exactly what meshes are influenced by it's light.

 ## Parameters